aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 ## Types of Swaras

 * **Graha**: In the pre-Adhara Shadaj days, the *Graha* (home) swar was a very important concept and reference for a musical performance.
 This was because the music was based on *Jatis* (modes) derived from *Murchhana* (scale), and it was the Graha swar which was the starting note defining the mode.
+Like in the example above, Graha swar determined whether the scale being performed was Shankarabharanam or Kalyani.

 However, in the post-Adhara Shadaj era, all Ragas are being sung to a single reference note *Sa*.
 In effect, the *Sa* is the Graha swar for all Ragas.

 * **Amsa**: The most often used note is called *Amsa*.
 Amsa literally a man's shoulder or a bull's hump.
 Musically, it means the note that shoulders the weight of the Raga.